ServOKio/Furry-Map-Dev/README.md

 If you want to help in creating Furry Map - Welcome !

 Here are the main modules that you can help us with.
-## lang.json
+## lang.json & app.js
-This is a translation file.
+This is a translation files.
 First you need to find out your language code in ISO 639-1.
 You can just press the `F12` key, paste
 ```js
 console.log(navigator.language+'/'+navigator.languages.join(','));
 ```